iamdtang/skaterdav85.github.io/teaching/2019/labs/web-sockets.md

 Start by creating a public route `/docs` in your Laravel project.
 On this page, display a simple editor using an editable div through the [`contenteditable` attribute](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/Editable_content).

 Users will be able to type content into this div.
-Every time a user pauses typing for 500 milliseconds, send the content through the web socket connection so that all connected clients receive it and see the most up to date document.
+As a user types, send the content through the web socket connection so that all connected clients receive it and see the most up to date document.

 ## Submission